matiamarro/ntnu-dl-it3030-projects/README.md

 # Deep Learning - it3030 NTNU - Projects
-My 3 individual project from the it3030 deep learning course in NTNU, year 2023-24.
+My 3 individual projects from the it3030 deep learning course in NTNU, year 2023-24.
 1) Implementing Backpropagation
 2) Energy production forecast
 3) Deep generative model